Kenneth and Mamie Clark: Career

 In 1962, Clark was among the founders of Harlem Youth Opportunities Unlimited (HARYOU), an organization devoted to developing educational and job opportunities.
 With HARYOU, Clark conducted an extensive sociological study of Harlem.
 He measured IQ scores, crime frequency, age frequency of the population, drop-out rates, church and school locations, quality of housing, family incomes, drugs, STD rates, homicides, and a number of other areas.
 It recruited educational experts to help to reorganize Harlem schools, create preschool classes, tutor older students after school, and job opportunities for youth who dropped out.
+Clark hoped that the Kennedy-Johnson administration's War on Poverty would address problems of increasing social isolation, economic dependence and declining municipal services for many African Americans.
 The Johnson administration earmarked more than $100 million for the organization.
 When it was placed under the administration of a pet project of Congressman Adam Clayton Powell Jr. in 1964, the two men clashed over appointment of a director and its direction.

 Clark used HARYOU to press for changes to the educational system in order to help improve black children's performance.
 While he initially supported decentralization of city schools, after a decade of experience, Clark believed that this option had not been able to make an appreciable difference and described the experiment as a "disaster".

 Following race riots in the summer of 1967, U.S. President Lyndon Johnson appointed the National Advisory Commission on Civil Disorders (Kerner Commission).
 The Commission called Clark among the first experts to testify on urban issues.
 In 1973, Clark testified in the trial of Ruchell Magee for his role in the Marin County Civic Center attacks.

 Clark retired from City College in 1975 but remained an active advocate for integration throughout his life, serving on the board of the New York Civil Rights Coalition, of which he was Chairman Emeritus until his death.
 He opposed separatists and argued for high standards in education, continuing to work for children's benefit.
 He consulted to city school systems across the country and argued that all children should learn to use Standard English in school.

-Clark died in Hastings-on-Hudson, New York in May 2005.
+Clark died in Hastings-on-Hudson, New York on May 1, 2005.
 He was 90.